QualiSystems/Amazon-AWS-Cloud-Provider-Shell-2G/docs/readme.md

      - __NETWORKS IN USE__: Reserved networks that will be excluded when allocating Sandbox networks.
 Should include at least the management network.
 The syntax is comma separated CIDRs.
 For example: 10.0.0.0/24, 10.1.0.0/16, 172.31.0.0/24.
      - __INSTANCE TYPE__: The AWS EC2 instance type.
 The instance type determines the CPU, memory and networking capacity of the instance.
 For example: t2.large.
      - __VPC MODE__: Every sandbox with AWS apps deploys a VPC to AWS.
 This setting determines how the sandbox VPC will chose a CIDR block.
 Options are:
-        - __Dynamic__: The CIDR block is chosen by Cloudshell Server.
+        - __DYNAMIC__: The CIDR block is chosen by Cloudshell Server.
 In other words, CloudShell deploys a new VPC with a dedicated CIDR for every sandbox.
-        - __Static__: The CIDR block for all sandboxes allocated will be taken from VPC CIDR attribute on AWS cloud provider.
+        - __STATIC__: The CIDR block for all sandboxes allocated will be taken from VPC CIDR attribute on AWS cloud provider.
-        - __Shared__: (Mandatory for Shared VPC mode) The shared VPC is created with a pre-defined CIDR block.
+        - __SHARED__: (Mandatory for Shared VPC mode) The shared VPC is created with a pre-defined CIDR block.
      - __STATIC VPC CIDR__: The CIDR used for sandbox VPC when __VPC Mode__ is __Static__.
      - __SHARED VPC ID__: (Mandatory for Shared VPC mode) Shared VPC’s ID.
 For example: “vpc-0bf24b1ebrd855e30”.
-     - __Shared VPC Role ARN__: (Mandatory for Shared VPC mode) Role created by the CloudFormation process with read/write permissions in the AWS account.
+     - __SHARED VPC ROLE ARN__: (Mandatory for Shared VPC mode) Role created by the CloudFormation process with read/write permissions in the AWS account.
 This role is used by CloudShell to operate in the shared VPC.
 To find the role, open the main CloudFormation stack, click the __Outputs__ tab and copy the __SharedRoleARN__.
      - __TRANSIT GATEWAY ID__: (Mandatory for Shared VPC mode) ID of the transit gateway.
 To find the transit gateway id, open the CloudFormation stack that has “VPCNAT” in its name, click the __Outputs__ tab and copy the __TGWid__ value.
      - __ADDITIONAL MANAGEMENT NETWORKS__: Networks to be allowed to interact with all sandboxes.
 This is used for allowing connectivity to AWS resources outside the Management VPC.
 <br>The syntax is comma separated CIDRs.
 For example, "10.0.0.0/24,10.1.0.0/16,172.31.0.0/24".